TedHusted/awake/awake.md/awake.md

 Costello: I don't know
 Abbott: He's on third base

-While Elena reads, the sine wave on Brent’s brain monitor changes, only for a moment.
+While Elena reads, the sine wave on Brent’s EEG monitor changes, only for a moment.
 Then it returns to the original wave.

 ***